HUNGARIAN ATLANTIC COUNCIL (HAC)

 dr. István Szent-Iványi

-The Hungarian Atlantic Council was established in 1992 as a non-profit non-governmental organisation.
-In 1999 it was reorganised as a public benefit organisation, based on Hungarian legislation.
-Its original mission was to promote Hungary's NATO accession and to contribute to the broadest possible acceptance of Euro-Atlantic principles and values in Hungarian society.
-In a referendum held in 1997, the Hungarian population approved the country's NATO accession with 85 percent in favour.
-To this date, this has been the highest rate of endorsement of a NATO accession in any candidate country.
+The Hungarian Atlantic Council (HAC) was established as a not-for-profit, non-governmental agency in 1992 and was reorganised in compliance with the laws of Hungary in 1999.
+Its original mission was to promote Hungary's accession to NATO and to promote the as broad as possible acceptance of Euro-Atlantic principles and values in Hungarian society.
+In 1997, the Hungarian people voted in favour of the NATO accession by 85 percent in a referendum.
+To date, this is the highest proportion of any acceding country in supporting entry into NATO.

-- to disseminate the basic European values and principles in Hungarian society
+- disseminate the fundamental European values and principles in the Hungarian society,

-- to represent Hungary at international fora which pursue Atlantic orientations
+- represent Hungary in international fora with Atlantic commitment,

-- to inform partner countries about Hungary's historical past and traditions and, equally, about its commitment to the Euro-Atlantic principles
+- inform partner countries about its historical past and traditions, while undertaking commitment to Euro-Atlantic principles,

-The Hungarian Atlantic Council believes that it is necessary to harmonize the Atlantic and the national idea, the joint representation of which may also have an important significance in creating social consensus within Hungarian society.
+The Hungarian Atlantic Council considers that it is necessary to coordinate the Atlantic and national ideas, the joint representation of which in Hungarian society may even be of important social consensus-building significance.

-The Council seeks to promote a wider interpretation of the concept of "security" which emphasizes the importance of nuclear security, of a rational use of resources, as well as of energy stocks and reserves.
-This approach also pays attention to aspects of climate change, to terrorism, human rights and the issues of civil protection.
+The Council calls for a broader interpretation of the concept of 'security', with an emphasis on nuclear safety, rational use of resources, energy inventories and reserves.
+It also monitors climate change, terrorism, human rights and civil protection issues.

-The Hungarian Atlantic Council is a full-fledged member of the Atlantic Treaty Association (ATA).
+The Hungarian Atlantic Council is a full member of the Atlantic Treaty Association (ATA).